mattheh/tke-cron-master-builder/README.md

 # tke-cron-master-builder
 Simple module that initiates all of the 'cron-master' jobs defined in a configurable folder.
 The module also initiates heartbeat logging to a configurable MongoDB collection for all of the given Cron Jobs, and takes care of cleaning said collection.

-NOTE: 'cron-master' library expected and required as a co-dependency
+NOTE: 'cron-master' library expected and required as a co-dependency.
+Also, the environment variable `RAYGUN_API_KEY` *must* be set

 ## Running the Module